Exponential Resolution Lower Bounds for Weak Pigeonhole Principle and Perfect Matching Formulas over Sparse Graphs: Lower Bounds for Weak Graph FPHP Formulas

-and we define the \introduceterm{$i$th pigeon degree $\deg[C]{i}$ of $C$} as \ifthenelse{\boolean{conferenceversion}} {$\deg[C]{i} = \setsize{ \neigh[C]{i} }$. } { } We think of a pigeon $i$ with large $\deg[C]{i}$ as a pigeon on which the derivation has not made any significant progress up to the point of deriving~$C$, since the clause rules out very few holes.
+We think of a pigeon $i$ with large $\deg[C]{i}$ as a pigeon on which the derivation has not made any significant progress up to the point of deriving~$C$, since the clause rules out very few holes.
 The pigeons with high enough pigeon degree in a clause are the \emph{\heavy pigeons} of the clause as defined next.

 \begin{definition}[Pigeon weight, \pseudowidth and \fakeaxiom{s}] Let $C$ be a clause and let $\vecthrdef{m}$ and $\vecadvdef{m}$ be two vectors of positive integers such that $\vecthr$ is elementwise greater than $\vecadv$.
 We say that pigeon $i$ is \introduceterm{$\vecthr$\nobreakdash-\sheavy for $C$} if $\deg[C]{i} \ge \thr{i}$ and that pigeon~$i$ is \introduceterm{$(\vecthr, \vecadv)$-\heavy for $C$} if $\deg[C]{i} \ge \thr{i} - \adv{i}$.
 When $\vecthr$ and $\vecadv$ are understood from context, which is most often the case, we omit the parameters and just refer to \introduceterm{\superheavy} and \introduceterm{\heavy} pigeons.
 Pigeons that are not \heavy are referred to as \emph{\light pigeons}.
 The set of pigeons that are \sheavy for $C$ is denoted by